pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

     from eventsourcing.infrastructure.sqlalchemy.activerecords import SQLAlchemyActiveRecordStrategy

-The library also provides active record classes for SQLAlchemy, such as ``IntegerSequencedItemRecord`` and ``StoredEventRecord``.
+The library provides active record classes for SQLAlchemy, such as ``IntegerSequencedItemRecord`` and ``StoredEventRecord``.
 The ``IntegerSequencedItemRecord`` class matches the default ``SequencedItem`` namedtuple.
 The ``StoredEventRecord`` class matches the alternative ``StoredEvent`` namedtuple.
 There is also a ``TimestampSequencedItemRecord`` and a ``SnapshotRecord``.